-3 VOLT OPERATION / 5 VOLT TOLERANCE
+5.1.1 3 VOLT OPERATION / 5 VOLT TOLERANCE

-The LPC47M10x is a 3.3 Volt part.
+The LPC47M15x is a 3.3 Volt part.
 It is intended solely for 3.3V applications.
-Non-LPC bus pins are 5V tolerant; that is, the input voltage is 5.5V max, and the I/O buffer output pads are backdrive protected.
+Non-LPC bus pins are 5V tolerant; that is, the operating input voltage is 5.5V max, and the I/O buffer output pads are backdrive protected (they do not impose a load on any external VCC/HVCC powered circuitry).
+The 5V tolerant pins are applicable to the Super I/O Block only.

-The LPC interface pins are 3.3 Volt only.
+The LPC interface pins are 3.3 V only.
 These signals meet PCI DC specifications for 3.3V signaling.
 These pins are: